Sleepless in Seattle

-Sleepless in Seattle is a 1993 American romance film directed by Nora Ephron, from a screenplay written by Jeff Arch, David S. Ward and Ephron.
-Starring Tom Hanks and Meg Ryan, the film follows a journalist (Ryan) who becomes enamored with a widowed architect (Hanks) when his son calls in to a talk radio program requesting a new wife for his grieving father.
+Sleepless in Seattle is a 1993 American romantic comedy film directed by Nora Ephron, from a screenplay written by Jeff Arch, David S. Ward and Ephron.
+Starring Tom Hanks and Meg Ryan, the film follows a journalist (Ryan) who becomes enamored with a widowed architect (Hanks) after his young son calls in to a talk radio program requesting a new wife for his grieving father.
 In addition to Bill Pullman, Ross Malinger, and Rob Reiner, the film also features Rosie O'Donnell, Gaby Hoffmann, Victor Garber, Rita Wilson, Barbara Garrick, and Carey Lowell.

-Inspired by director Leo McCarey's An Affair to Remember (1957), which was a same-script remake of McCarey's Love Affair (1939), Sleepless in Seattle was conceived as a romantic drama by Jeff Arch in 1989.
+Inspired by director Leo McCarey's An Affair to Remember (1957), which was a remake using the same script of McCarey's Love Affair (1939), Sleepless in Seattle was conceived as a romantic drama by Jeff Arch in 1989.
 Several studios rejected his script, deterred by the idea that its main couple does not meet for nearly the entire film.
 Ward and Ephron were hired for script revisions, with Ephron tapped to direct.
 Although both Hanks and Ryan had been favored for the lead roles from the beginning, several other actors expressed interest in both parts.
 The film was shot mostly in Seattle during the summer of 1992.
-Several of its most pivotal scenes were filmed on a former naval base due to the city's lack of sound stages, including a recreation of the Empire State Building's observation deck when the New York skyscraper was not available.
+Several of its pivotal scenes were filmed on a former naval base due to the city's lack of sound stages, including a recreation of the Empire State Building's observation deck when the New York skyscraper was not available.

-Sleepless in Seattle was released on June 25, 1993, to positive reviews, receiving praise for Ephron's writing and direction, as well as Hanks and Ryan's performances.
+Sleepless in Seattle was released by TriStar Pictures on June 25, 1993, to positive reviews, receiving praise for Ephron's writing and direction, as well as Hanks and Ryan's performances.
 The film received 2 nominations at the 66th Academy Awards: Best Original Screenplay and Best Original Song.
-Despite competition from several blockbusters released around that same summer, the film was a surprise commercial success, earning $17 million during its opening weekend (the highest opening for a romantic comedy at the time), and ultimately grossing over $227.9 million worldwide.
+Despite competition from several blockbusters released around that same summer, the film was a surprise commercial success, earning $17 million during its opening weekend (the highest opening for a romantic comedy at the time), and ultimately grossing over $227.9 million worldwide against a $21 million budget.
 It was one of the highest-grossing films of 1993, and remains one of the most successful romantic comedies in box-office history.
 Its success extended to the home video market: it was the top rental of 1994 in the United States.
 The soundtrack was also successful, peaking at number one on the Billboard 200.

 Several critics and media publications agree that Sleepless in Seattle is one of the greatest romantic comedy films of all time.
 The film is also credited with establishing Ephron as a celebrated romantic comedy filmmaker.